-For many families, summer travel plans are up in the air.
+For many families, travel plans are up in the air.

-Parents across the country are wondering whether it is safe to travel with kids right now and if they should move forward with summer vacation plans—or plan a staycation at home.
+Parents across the country are wondering whether it is safe to travel with kids right now.
 Unfortunately, the answer to that question isn't straightforward.
 It depends on your family's vaccination status, who you plan to see, what you plan to do, and how you plan to get there.

 The Centers for Disease Control (CDC) recommends delaying travel until you are fully vaccinated, because "travel increases your chance of getting and spreading COVID-19."

 The CDC says fully vaccinated people can travel safely within the country.
 They don't need to get tested for COVID-19 before or after their trips and they don't need to self-quarantine.
-While the CDC says you don't need to wear a face mask if you're fully vaccinated and outdoors, they do recommend wearing your mask in busy areas, like airports and bus stations.
+While the CDC says you don't need to wear a face mask if you're fully vaccinated and outdoors, they do recommend wearing your mask in busy areas, like airports and bus stations, and they recommend masking both indoors and outdoors for those who are unvaccinated, like kids under 12.

 Public health experts agree that while there's no such thing as a no-risk trip during the pandemic, there are ways to significantly reduce your family's risk of getting sick, including wearing masks when traveling by plane, train or bus, washing hands frequently, using hand sanitizer—especially after contact with high-touch surfaces—and keeping physical distance whenever possible from your fellow travelers.

-Here's how to decide whether to travel with your family this summer and how to reduce risks if you do travel.
+Here's how to decide whether to travel with your family and how to reduce risks if you do travel.

 How do we know if it's safe to travel as a family?